galantelab/fredy/README.md

 To run the pipeline you will need STAR-aligned bam (or longSTAR for long reads) and filtered for q 255 reads and their fastq.

 ### String
-This subcommand uses the Stringtie 2 tool [REF] to annotate the transcriptome of your project or sample.
+This subcommand uses the Stringtie 2 tool (Kovaka et al., 2019) to assembly the transcriptome of your project or sample.
 In this step it will process all bams (which should be in input/) individually generating gtfs for each one that will be located in output_str/ and then merge them all into a single annotation file that will be in output/<project>.merge.gtf

 It is recommended for this step 8 threads.

 **Example**

-`freddie string -p test -t 8`
+`freddie string -p test -f files.txt -t 8 -e long -g <gtf-path>`

 String options are:

 Options | Description
 ------------ | -------------
 -p | Project name
+-f | Path to the bam files
 -t | Threads
+-e | Type of reads (short or long)
+-g | Path to the reference transcriptome

 ### Chimeric
-Freddie searches through the "chimeric" subcommand for events not yet annotated in the Gencode and that have a 50% overlap with the desired event position (such as Mobile Elements or Retrocopies), after this identification compares this novels transcripts with the annotated transcripts in the same region and defines which one the most similar transcript and in which region of the new transcript your event was found (Initial, Internal or Final).
+Freddie searches through the "chimeric" subcommand for events not yet annotated in the reference transcriptome and that have a 50% overlap with the desired event position (such as Mobile Elements or Retrocopies) or with 50% overlap for both (exon and event), after this identification compares this novels transcripts with the annotated transcripts in the same region and defines which one the most similar transcript and in which region of the new transcript your event was found (Initial, Internal or Final).

 The output of this subcommand are divided by 3 files:

 - A gtf with the positions of the new transcripts;